-What makes it unique: You can actually get married in the fun fair
+What makes it unique: You can actually get married at the fun fair!

 Dreamland Margate is a totally unusual wedding venue in its own right.
 This original British amusement park really has the wow factor – it’s home to a range of different wedding spaces and can house up to 800 wedding guests for the biggest of celebrations.

 56. The Old Parish Rooms – Rayleigh, Essex

 What makes it unique: The split level and original features.

 Back in 1863, The Old Parish Rooms were originally built for the purpose of being a parish hall and school house.
 Now converted, the stylish split-level venue is the perfect spot for trendy couples on the hunt for an unusual wedding venue.
 The original features and tall parish windows give the venue plenty of natural light and we love the neutral decor inside too.

 57. Port Lympne Hotel & Reserve – Ashford, Kent

 What makes it unique: The incredible on-site animal reserve.